 CS (+|&) X - Frontload your X Classes

-There are quite a few of these majors, so I’m generalizing here, but almost all of them function kind of like a minor and don’t require too many electives beyond fulfilling a handful of groups.
+There are quite a few of these majors, so I’m generalizing here, but almost all of them function kind of like a minor and don’t require many electives beyond fulfilling a handful of groups.
 The X portion of your major likely also has a main sequence that’s 4-5 classes long, so you should be moving that along almost every semester too.
-For example, I was in CS and Statistics, so I was also pushing along my Statistics main sequence, which definitely made the earlier parts of college harder.
+For example, I was in CS and Statistics, so I was also pushing along my Statistics main sequence, which definitely made the earlier parts of college core class heavy.
+If you need to, move more of the general education requirements towards the end of the degree.

 CS (+|&) X - Consider CS 233 + CS 341 over CS 340 + Two electives

-Not all, but many of these majors offer a choice to opt out of the harder CS 233 (Computer Architecture) and CS 341 (Systems Programming), for taking CS 340 (Introduction to Computer Systems) alongside two 400 level electives.
-I strongly reccomend everyone do CS 233+CS 341 despite this, and let me address a few common reasons:
+Not all, but many of these majors let you opt out of CS 233 (Computer Architecture) and CS 341 (Systems Programming) in favor of CS 340 (Introduction to Computer Systems) plus two 400-level electives.
+I strongly recommend doing CS 233+CS 341 anyway:

-This course has significant overlap with CS 233 and CS 341.
 CS 233 and CS 341 invest 8 credit hours in going into detail on topics that CS 340 covers in 2 credit hours.
 Our briefer overview is sufficient for many purposes, but leaves out details needed for hardware-aware application domains such as embedded systems and cybersecurity.
-The remaining credit hour in 340 explores how to use containers and service architectures to create internet applications.

 General Education Requirements

-Graduating in 3 years means making tradeoffs, and this will often be at the expense of the broad liberal arts education that large universities like UIUC are known for.
+Graduating in 3 years means making tradeoffs, and this will often be at the expense of the broad liberal arts education UIUC is known for.
 Those classes are genuinely great, and it’s hard to get this kind of educational opportunity later in life, but taking high-effort gen ed classes will make 3 years more daunting.
 There are many UIUC classes that can count toward two or even three requirements, as well as some eight-week online forum-post style classes that are very little work.

-Similar to the earlier sequences, the students who went to the right schools (tm) will have quite a few of these requirements already fulfilled, but it is still quite doable.
+Similar to the earlier sequences, the students who went to the right schools (tm) will have quite a few of these requirements already fulfilled, but it’s still quite doable.
 Proficiency tests still help here for things you do have prior knowledge of.

 Many students have the same idea, and these classes can book out quickly, so don’t have too rigid a plan for exactly when you’ll finish each requirement, as long as you’re moving along on gen eds.
 As you progress later in your degree, you’ll be able to register earlier, and being in the honors program also helps.